aws/aws-proton-public-roadmap/README.md

 This is the public roadmap for AWS Proton.

-AWS Proton is an application delivery service, currently available in public preview at aws.amazon.com/proton
+AWS Proton is an application delivery service, available at aws.amazon.com/proton

 ## Introduction